 Some people can look at a poker situation and come up with various scenarios without a lot of effort.
 Others need to have a more methodical approach to each situation.
 Unfortunately, a lot of poker training software shies away from the methodical approach and thus alienates players who thrive under this strategy.

 I am one of those players, and I was impressed by the methodical approach of bencb789 in this course.
 I’m the type of person who likes to have a plan of action for every situation.
 I want to plan for contingencies, and this course gives you the knowledge to do just that by giving you the tools to plan out every phase of tournament play and from just about every angle imaginable.

 Next, I feel this material is beyond comprehensive and very well structured.
 The depth that bencb789 goes with each topic is better than I’ve seen from any site I’ve checked out to this point.
-No matter your experience level (unless a complete beginner), you will benefit from this course.
-If you’re relatively new to poker, your learning curve will skyrocket compared to other players with your experience.
-Experienced players will find tools needed to move up to the next level, win more often and perhaps achieve poker goals they set when they first started playing.
+Other than if you are a complete beginner, you will benefit from this course.
+If you are an intermediate poker player, your learning curve will skyrocket compared to other players with your experience.
+Advanced players will find tools needed to move up to the next level, win more often and perhaps achieve poker goals they set when they first started playing.

-In addition, the homework assignments after each lesson are an awesome addition.
+In addition, the homework assignments after many of the lesson are an awesome addition.
 Homework may be something we thought we would ever have to do again after leaving high school, but there is a reason Bencb gives you assignments – they really do work!
 The homework really helps you hammer down the content learned in each lesson and apply it to your game.